SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/detailedsa-outliers.md

 1. The picture below presents the number of registered unemployed persons in Poland.
-It is clear that in the beginning of 1999 the sudden, permanent shift in the trend level took place as a result of the poor state of the economy.
-In the end of 2008 a single peak can be observed, which can be interpreted as a reaction by entrepreneurs to the beginning of the economic crisis.
+It is clear that in the beginning of 1999 a sudden, permanent shift in the trend level took place as a result of the poor state of the economy.
+At the end of 2008 a single peak can be observed, which can be interpreted as a reaction by entrepreneurs to the beginning of the economic crisis.